samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

 - It's an iterative process.
 YOu build your d3 chart as OOP in isolation, and wrap it in a framework primitive.
 When you need new functionality, you go back to the chart and add it in a framework-agnostic way, exposing a hook for your framework objects to use.
 In this way you build a highly reusable chart, while still ending up with objects in your framework that are encpasulated and semantic, not just containers for 50 lines of D3.
 Also, you'll see patterns: you begin to expose core primitives of your charts, rather than options (i.e. expose the axis rather than axis.ticks, axis.tickSize, etc.).
 Makes them even more reusable.

  - There's definitely otehr approaches. http://alexandros.resin.io/angular-d3-svg/.
 Some people think using Ember or Angular makes D3's data binding redundant.
 But if you

 - Which framework is the best for D3?
 Answer, probably depends on scale.
 Though I'm most familiar with Ember, and use it even for "smaller" things now.

 - Framework binding vs. D3 binding

+- Make sure to clean up d3 event listeners

+- There's definitely a cost to keeping D3 code separate.
+Perhaps it sometimes makes sense to use the framework's primitives and write your D3 directly in them.
+Keeping it separate essentially makes you have to think about two apis: your chart's apis, and the apis of your components/directives/views.
+But you end up with charts that are reusable outside of the framework, which is a plus.
+Not to mention if you're using a library like d3.chart, which is specifically built for building reusable charts.
+However, inheritance and framework primitives like mixins may help you here as well.
+It's fine though, actually teh specific implementation technique you choose isn't that relevant.
+You can use d3.chart, you can use Ember mixins.
+The larger point is the same: take the lessons from teh freamworks, apply them to your d3 layer as well.

+  - Also, nice to have the use of the API in the directive, clearly separate from the chart itself.
+Makes it clear what's customizable.

+But the kind of work i've done, moving across many different projects and reusing a lot of code, it makes sense.
+Especially w/d3.chart.

 https://www.youtube.com/watch?v=Hd2rye9a9kk&feature=youtu.be
 https://github.com/milroc/d3.MVC